hannutt/FinancialApp/README.md

 User can open videos from YouTube by entering a video link.
 This feature is built with Pytube and webbrowser libraries.
 When the user enters a video link, a new browser window opens containing the youtube video of the link the user entered.

+LISTENING TO PODCASTS

+The user can select a podcast to listen to from the drop-down menu.
+After selection, a link to the podcast's mp3 file is passed to the VLC media player object, which plays the podcast.

 CREATING GRAPHICS FROM SEARCHED VALUES

 The application uses the Matplotlib library to create graphs of, for example, stock prices searched by the user.